SwabianDev/Meals/README.md

 # Meals
-My own implementation of the meals app from the react native course from academics
+My own implementation of the meals app from the react native course from academind